Past LISO Events: 2010-2020

 Olga Galanova (Bielefeld)

-Eva Michelle Wheeler (UC Santa Barbara)
+(2) Eva Michelle Wheeler (UCSB)

-“Sense Making can Impede Recall: A study of distraction from environmental noise in a simulated lecture setting”
+“Sense making can impede recall: A study of distraction from environmental noise in a simulated lecture setting”

 Winter 2013 - Coordinator: Jenny Cook-Gumperz (Education)

-Cecilia E. Ford (Dept. English and Sociology, University of Wisconsin-Madison)
+Cecilia E. Ford (English and Sociology, University of Wisconsin-Madison)

-“Getting it” together: Orchestrating ordinary empathy
+"'Getting it' together: Orchestrating ordinary empathy"

-Josh Kuntzman and Julie Antilla (Education, UCSB)
+Josh Kuntzman & Julie Antilla (Education, UCSB)

 Data Session